tourunen/pouta-spark-course/README.md

     sudo docker run --net=host -d -e CONFIGPROXY_AUTH_TOKEN=$TOKEN --name=proxy jupyter/configurable-http-proxy --default-target http://127.0.0.1:9999

-Now run the image which we just built and tagged
+Now run the image which we just built and tagged.
+This runs 2 notebook containers, keeping tmpnb in the foreground - good for debugging

     sudo docker run -it \
         --net=host \